Section 29: West Conesville to Doney Hollow

 Camping is allowed in the state reforestation areas 150 feet from the trail and water.

 0.00 At the intersection of Prattsville Road and NY Route 990V, the Long Path turns left and follows NY Route 990V downhill toward Gilboa.
 On the left side of the trail is the Schoharie Reservoir.

-1.05 Bear right on Wyckoff Road.
+1.00 After passing the school, bear right on Wyckoff Road.

 1.80 The Long Path crosses Schoharie Creek on a bridge.
 There is a small cemetery to the right, just past the bridge.

 2.00 Turn right onto Stryker Road.
 Pass the Gilboa Museum on the right (open only on summer weekends; check the website for more information).

 2.50 Reach a "Road Closed" gate.
 On the left is a large farm and site of Rockland Cider Works.
 Walk around the gate to proceed along the road that is closed to vehicles for the next 0.75 mile, with views of Schoharie Creek to the right.